-Under section 402A, an applicable retirement plan may include a designated Roth account.
+Under section 402A, an applicable retirement plan may include a Start Printed Page 31166designated Roth account.
 An applicable retirement plan is defined in section 402A(e)(1) to mean a plan qualified under section 401(a), a section 403(b) plan, and a governmental section 457(b) plan.
 Section 402A(d) provides that a qualified distribution (as defined in section 402A(d)(2)) from a designated Roth account is not includible in gross income.

 Section 1.402A-1, Q&A-5(a), of the Income Tax Regulations prescribes taxability rules for a distribution from a designated Roth account that is rolled over.
-Q&A-5(a) provides, in part, that “any amount paid in a direct rollover is treated as a separate distribution from any amount paid directly to the employee.”
+Q&A-5(a) provides, in part, that “any amount paid in a direct rollover is treated as a separate distribution from any amount paid directly to the employee” (the “separate distribution rule”).

 Explanation of Provisions

-For distributions that are made on or after September 18, 2014 and before the applicability date of the Treasury decision that finalizes these proposed regulations, taxpayers may rely on these proposed regulations.
-Taxpayers relying on these proposed regulations should apply a reasonable interpretation of the last sentence of section 402(c)(2) to allocate after-tax and pretax amounts among disbursements made to multiple destinations.
-For this purpose, a reasonable interpretation of the last sentence of section 402(c)(2) includes the rules issued by the IRS in section III of Notice 2014-54.
+These regulations also preserve the separate distribution rule for distributions made prior to the January 1, 2016, applicability date, except that a taxpayer is permitted to choose not to apply the separate distribution rule to distributions that are made on or after September 18, 2014, and before January 1, 2016.
+Taxpayers choosing not to apply the separate distribution rule to distributions made during that transition period, must apply a reasonable interpretation of the last sentence of section 402(c)(2) (generally requiring that pretax amounts be treated as rolled over first) to allocate pretax and after-tax amounts among disbursements made to multiple destinations.
+For this purpose, a reasonable interpretation of the last sentence of section 402(c)(2) includes the rules described in Notice 2014-54.

 Statement of Availability of IRS Documents

-The IRS notices cited in this preamble are published in the Internal Revenue Bulletin or Cumulative Bulletin and are available from the Superintendent of Documents, U.S. Government Printing Office, Washington, DC 20402, or by visiting the IRS Web site at http://www.irs.gov.
+Notice 2014-54 is published in the Internal Revenue Bulletin and is available from the Superintendent of Documents, U.S. Government Printing Office, Washington, DC 20402, or by visiting the IRS Web site at http://www.irs.gov.

-The principal author of these proposed regulations is Michael P. Brewer, IRS Office of Division Counsel/Associate Chief Counsel (Tax Exempt and Government Entities).
-However, other personnel from the IRS and the Department of Treasury participated in the development of the proposed regulations.
+The principal author of these regulations is Michael Brewer, Office of the IRS Associate Chief Counsel (Tax Exempt and Government Entities).
+However, other personnel from the IRS and the Department of Treasury participated in the development of the regulations.